Algorithmic Pirogov-Sinai theory: Introduction

+The running time of these algorithms is $(n/\eps)^{O(\log d)}$ where $n$ is the number of vertices in the region $\Lam$.
+While this is polynomial in $n$ and $1/\eps$, it would be desirable to improve the running time, perhaps to something close to linear in $n$.
+See Section~\ref{sec:MCMC} for more.

 On the torus $\tor$ a great deal of work has gone into understanding the mixing times of different Markov chains.
-When $d=2$ a great deal is known: the Glauber dynamics and Swendsen-Wang dynamics mix rapidly (in polynomial time) for $\beta < \beta_c$, and the Swendsen-Wang dynamics mix rapidly for $\beta>\beta_c$~\cite{borgs1999torpid,borgs2012tight,ullrich2014rapid,gheissari2016mixing,blanca2017random}.
-More generally the Swendesen-Wang dynamics are thought to be rapidly mixing for all $d$ and $q$ when $\beta \ne \beta_c$.
+When $d=2$ a great deal is known: the Glauber dynamics and Swendsen--Wang dynamics mix rapidly (in polynomial time) for $\beta < \beta_c$, and the Swendsen--Wang dynamics mix rapidly for $\beta>\beta_c$~\cite{borgs1999torpid,borgs2012tight,ullrich2014rapid,gheissari2016mixing,blanca2017random}.
+More generally the Swendesen--Wang dynamics are thought to be rapidly mixing for all $d$ and $q$ when $\beta \ne \beta_c$.